renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! note
     S3 repository is used as a repository cache (e.g. extracted dependencies) and not a lookup cache (e.g. available versions of dependencies).
-To keep the later remotely, define [Redis URL](#redisurl).
+To keep the latter remotely, define [Redis URL](#redisurl).

 ## requireConfig